 Whether you want to study auctioneering or Egyptology, there’s a program for you.
 If, on the other hand, you aren’t sure what you want to major in, you may want to look at bigger schools with many different programs where you will be able to take a wide variety of classes.

 You may also want to consider what type of location you’re looking for in a college experience.
 Maybe you want to get as far away from home as possible, or maybe you would be more comfortable on a campus within driving distance of your family.
 Some students choose to live at home and attend a local college in order to save money on living costs.
 Once you narrow down a location, you can start searching for schools in that area.

 It’s not a bad idea to apply to a few different schools even if you have your heart set on just one.
 Your dreams and goals can change through the college application process, and a different school may be a better match when it comes time to make a final decision.
 Plus, the application process can be competitive, and applying to more schools may give you more chance of success in your application.

 2. Plan For the SAT and ACT

 Once you know where you want to apply, it is time to get down to business and start preparing for college entrance exams.
 Some schools require the Scholastic Aptitude Test, known as the SAT, and some schools require American College Testing, known as the ACT.
 Some schools will accept either one, but you might end up having to take both to cover all your bases.

 The key to working towards a killer score on either test is preparation, preparation, preparation.
 Whether you’re taking an after-school prep class or studying by yourself, there are lots of resources available online to help you succeed.
-Both the SAT and the ACT offer free practice tests, and Khan Academy offers a free SAT practive program in partnership with the College Board.
+Both the SAT and the ACT offer free practice tests, and Khan Academy offers a free SAT practice program .